johanley/special-relativity-core/README.md

 The boost equations change geometry.
 Geometry means distances and angles.
 The orientation of an object is defined by angles.
-So boosts can change the orientation of an object (as seen in a rest frame), and the multiple boosts seen in circular motion will (for example) continuously alter that orientation.
+So boosts can change the orientation of an object (as seen in a rest frame), and the multiple, continuous boosts seen in circular motion (for example) will continuously alter the orientation of an object.
 No work is done on the object in the process.

 **Characterizing the motion of a mass-particle in SR requires two additional items.**